ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 </div>

 <div class="alert alert-warning" role="alert" markdown="1">
-Currently, the **conda-stage** tool has only been tested with the Bash shell, and is likely not to work with other shells.
+Currently, the **conda-stage** tool has only been tested with the Bash shell, and it is unlikely it will work with other shells.
 Most users on {{ site.cluster.nickname }} use Bash, but a few have explicitly asked to use another.
 Type `echo $SHELL` if you're not sure what shell you use.
 </div>